Cellar Spiders Identification Guide

 +

-The term 'daddy longlegs' is confusing because it refers to three different creatures: cellar spiders (true spiders), harvestmen (Opiliones, which are not spiders), and crane flies (insects).
-Cellar spiders are true spiders that build webs, while harvestmen have a single-segment body and do not produce silk.
+The term daddy longlegs can mean three different things: cellar spiders, harvestmen (which are not true spiders), and crane flies (flying insects).
+Cellar spiders are true spiders that build webs.
+Harvestmen have one body part and do not make silk.

 Why do cellar spiders vibrate in their webs?